Someone You Should Know

 In 1990, Janice received her Bachelor of Science Degree from Indiana University in Accounting.
 She continued with her education to obtain her M.B.A from DeVry University/Keller Graduate School of Business.
 While serving as Clerk-Treasurer, Janice has become a Certified Master Municipal Clerk (MMC) from Ball State Academy, along with becoming an Indiana Accredited Municipal Clerk (IAMC) from Ball State Institute.
 Janice enjoys serving as the Town liaison to both the Schererville Chamber of Commerce and the Lake Central School Board.

-Janice and her husband, Tom, chose Schererville as a town to raise their family in 36 years ago.
+Janice and her husband, Tom, chose Schererville as a town to raise their family over years ago.
 They have two daughters: Marsha (Adam) Pieters and Angela Malinowski, along with three vibrant granddaughters, Stella, Cora, and Josie Pieters.
 Janice enjoys family time, cooking, hiking, exercising, traveling, and gardening.

 Duties of the Clerk Treasurer: